Basics of HVAC System and Its Components, Working, and Airflow Diagram | Pharmaguideline

 The HVAC system can effectively control the air conditions of a given parameter through heating by adding the thermal energy in an area to increase the temperature; the cooling is done through decreasing the thermal energy in an area to decrease the temperature.
 To increase the humidity in the area water vapors are used and it is called humidifying the area.
 To decrease the humidity, water vapors are removed from the area and it is called dehumidifying the area.

 The air is cleaned by removing the smoke, dust or pollens that contaminate the air.
 The air is ventilated by maintaining the gas ratio which can be done by adding external fresh air.
 Lastly, the system controls the air movement that is supplied in a space which ensures that those in the place are comfortable.
-The following are the basic components of an HVAC system and the role they play to keep the condition suitable.

 This is the largest and the main component of the commercial HVAC system.
 It heats the air that is supplied the system; this can be done through the heat pump, solar energy, or the burning of the natural gasses.
 Inside the furnace, there is a heat exchanger which helps to switch on when the furnace is activated.
 It pulls the cold air and heats and circulates the air out through the vents.